 Stroll through large, beautifully lighted rooms with handrails and paved trails for comfortable walking.
 Climb over rocks, crawl through and slide down red clay mud in an undeveloped section of the Caverns.
 Tour the “Water Works” exhibit hall and view the movie “The Amazing World Below” which introduces you to the underground world.

 This shorter, easier trail takes you almost half a mile one-way through the Caverns.
 All stairs can be avoided, making trails accessible for wheelchairs and strollers.
-For more informatin click the link above.
+For more information click the link above.

-Open June-August.
-This longer, more strenuous tour is 1.2 miles long, with nearly 700 stairsteps.he longer, more strenuous of the trails explores the middle level of the Caverns system.
+This longer, more strenuous tour is 1.2 miles long, with nearly 700 stairsteps and explores the middle level of the Caverns system.
 For more information click on the link above.
-Discovery in the Dark Headlamp tours are conducted in the last part of the Discovery Trail, September through May.
-Visitors are supplied with helmets and headlamps, and tours are conducted by Forest Service guides with the cave lights off.

 Wild Cave Tour